wangw469/wangw469.github.io/blog/20240102-turn-mac-mini-into-a-cd-player.md

 ## Why CD?

-I love music, after reading this article from Nytimes, I just realize that it's time to for me to have a physical collection of music.
+I love music, after reading [this article](https://www.nytimes.com/2023/09/19/magazine/music-not-streaming.html) from NYtimes, I just realize that it's time to for me to have a physical collection of music.

 After some search and thought, I think CD is the perfect media to do it: